apike/allenpike.com/_posts/2022-05-01-howto-buy-a-family-ev.md

 - Contacting and working with various dealers at once
 - Putting down a deposit on a model that hasn’t come out yet
-- Following rumor blogs and subreddits, watching for signs for stock and releases of inventory
+- Following rumor blogs and subreddits, watching for signs of stock and releases of inventory
 - Subscribing to be notified so you can urgently put in a pre-order when they open up
 - Working to determine if your “pre-order” is a real manufacturer-legit reservation with a verified spot in line, or just a name in a spreadsheet that a salesperson at a dealership hopes to convert into an order next time the manufacturer starts accepting reservations again
 - Agreeing to buy a vehicle you haven’t even test driven yet